 In contrast, at night Q* is negative due to the lack of incoming short wave (solar wave) radiation; however, some long wave (thermal) radiation is received from the low density atmosphere, but more long wave energy is emitted from the ground surface to the atmosphere.
 In practical terms, Qg is minimal in the annual energy balance.
 That is the main reason permafrost in these areas does not change drastically in this short period.

-As noted earlier, variable Qh also tends to be very small at higher altitudes, thus Qle (wet or dry indicates snow cover or not) is a very important parameter at this study elevation.
+As noted earlier, variable Qh also tends to be very small at higher altitudes; thus Qle (wet or dry indicates snow cover or not) is a very important parameter at this study elevation.
 The presence or absence of snow cover is a major factor in ground cooling, and, again as we noted earlier, snow creates a unique morphology at this latitude and elevation, forming the snow spikes and ridges known as penitentes.
 If the ground surface is dry, Qle and Qh are both minimal at this altitude.
 The following equation expresses this relationship:

 Q*=Sdown (1- albedo) –Lup =Qg (+Qle+Qh) (4)